 MIIC is available at no cost to authorized users, such as health care providers, hospitals, public health agencies, pharmacies, schools, and child care providers.
 Nearly all primary care providers in the state participate in and rely on MIIC for the most complete and accurate immunization records.

-How would a pharmacy use MIIC?
+How do pharmacies use MIIC?

-Pharmacies can use MIIC to:
+Pharmacies are required by law to use MIIC to:

-- Print an official copy of a patient’s immunization history.
+Pharmacies can also use MIIC to print an official copy of a patient’s immunization history.

-How can pharmacies enter immunizations into MIIC?
+How do pharmacies enter immunizations into MIIC?